bitsofinfo/testssl.sh-processor/README.md

 ## Related

 * This tool was originally developed to consume `testssl.sh` command files generated as part of the [swarm-traefik-state-analyzer](https://github.com/bitsofinfo/swarm-traefik-state-analyzer/blob/master/docs/tlsssltools.md) project's [testsslcmdsgeneratory.py](https://github.com/bitsofinfo/swarm-traefik-state-analyzer/blob/master/docs/tlsssltools.md) script as part of a larger pipeline of scripts that continously monitors the state of applications deployed on Docker Swarm clusters.

+* You can also use [testssl.sh-masscan's generate_scan_file.py](https://github.com/TKCERT/testssl.sh-masscan/blob/master/generate_scan_file.py) to generate command files that are compatible with the `testssl_processor.py` watchdog processor